Your First Visit & FAQ in Etobicoke

 Some children may have cavities in their teeth but not show any symptoms, as it can take months for cavities to become large enough to be noticeable.
 Dental X-rays are very important for detecting cavities in these situations.

-Infants and young children may suck on their fingers or pacifiers.
+Infants and young children may suck on their fingers, thumbs, stuffed animals or pacifiers.
 This behaviour is referred to as non-nutritive sucking.

 Non-nutritive sucking can cause children’s teeth to move out of alignment and affect their bite.
 The frequency, duration, and intensity of the sucking can determine whether or not dental issues may occur.

-Knocked-out teeth and enamel, root, and jaw fractures are considered dental emergencies.
+Knocked-out teeth and enamel, root, and jaw fractures are considered urgent dental concerns.
 If your child has suffered a head injury at the time of the dental trauma, please consider a medical evaluation at a hospital emergency room before contacting us.

 Anxiety related to dentistry is a challenge for many children.
 We recommend that you be transparent and clear with your child about their upcoming dental appointments.
-Avoid speaking about dental experiences in a negative way and try not to surprise your child in the parking lot of our office, which could create a negative expectation and experience before we even get a chance to meet your child.
+Avoid speaking about dental experiences negatively, and try not to surprise your child in the parking lot of our office, which could create a negative expectation and experience before we even get a chance to meet your child.

-You could also share books and videos with your child of their favourite cartoon characters going to the dentist, which can help prepare them for their visit.
+You could also share books and videos with your child about their favourite cartoon characters going to the dentist, which can help prepare them for their visit.
+Sometimes, a visit to the office before their visit can be helpful.
+We also have a desensitization program that is very successful for children with severe anxiety and or behavioural concerns.

 Parent Resources